-How much does it cost to run a microwave and is it cheaper than an oven?
+How much does it cost to run a microwave and how does it compare to an air fryer?

 You might be wondering how much does it cost to run a microwave if you're trying to use less energy at home.
-We've done the sums to find out
+We've got the answers

 How much does it cost to run a microwave?

-But how much your microwave actually costs to run will depend on the model you have, how powerful it is and how often you use it.
+It costs about 2p per five minutes to run a 700W microwave.
+If used for 10 minutes a day daily, this works out as 4p per day, £1.20 per month or £14.40 a year.
+But exactly how much your microwave actually costs to run will depend on the model you have, how powerful it is and how often you use it.

 A microwave typically uses between 700 to 1200 Watts, so take a look at the table below for average running costs of using each model for 20 minutes a day.
 But bear in mind, if you have a microwave with a higher wattage, it could cook your food quicker, so you don't need to run it for as long.